clash82/pstryk/README.md

-This repository is a home for [pstryk.toborek.info](https://pstryk.toborek.info) page.
+This repository is a home for `Pstryk` gallery framework.

-This app was built on top of Symfony 5 framework.
+App was built on top of Symfony 5 framework.

-Type `make` in project root directory to obtain list of useful commands to help you work with common tasks (eg. `make cache`).
+Type `make` in project root directory to obtain list of useful commands to help you work with the common tasks (eg. `make cache`).

 Installation
 ------------